 Hydra is sharding for Cardano.
 It is called Hydra after the mythical creature from ancient Greek mythology which had lots of heads, all snakes.
 Whenever a snake was chopped off two more would grow in its place.
 Snakes are part of the Cardano image so the idea fits.
 To achieve infinite scaling you need to be able to split into multiple blockchains as demand increases, with each chain building independantly, while at the same time validating all transactions on the whole.
 This can be done if the players on each chain can be trusted and the validity of a chain can be easily checked without rescanning.
 See KMZ sidechains for more on the technology.

 UTXO is an achronym standing for Unspent Transaction Output.
 The idea is quite commonly understood in blockchains because its used in Bitcoin.
 In this model any address containing a bit of ADA must be fully used when it is consumed in a transaction.
 Since the transaction has to balance to zero, and you have specified how much goes to the destination address and transaction fee, there will be some change left over.
-The change is the Unspent Transaction Output.
-It goes back into your wallet and uses a new address.
+The change goes back to the spender and the source transactions get marked as spent.
 The alternative is called the Account Balance model, which is used by Ethereum.
 Here you just take what you need and leave the rest.
-So UTXO is a bit like money; you can't tear a note in half so you give the whole note away and get change back.
+So UTXO is a bit like cash; you can't tear a note in half so you give the whole note away and get change back.
 The Account Balance model is like a bank account, deducting from the balance.
 There can be advantages in the Account Balance model when writing smart contracts, since it is simpler, but UTXO is considered better because the Account Balance model can be subject to double spend attacks unless measures are taken to prevent them.
 With UTXO the blockchain is easier to validate since every movement of funds clears the address balance leaving no possibility of a second spend.
 Here is a good article explaining it in full.

 KMZ stands for Kiayias, Miller and Zindros.
 These were the three people who wrote the witepaper defining how to generate transactions which are defined outside the Settlement Layer but carried out on it.
 The paper was written around the Bitcoin protocol as a "proof of proofs of work" concept, but it can be re-engineered around the Ouroborus protocol for use in Cardano.
 Funds can be moved according to the rules of a smart contract, or according to any compatible rules, and might be reflected in transactions on a different blockchain.
 An important feature here is that a transaction can be validated without having a full copy of the remote blockchain, since that wouldn't scale.
 This provides a degree of separation, so that validation of each layer can be carried out separately.
 It also allows for the whole project to scale, and allows smart contracts are built on a different layer.
 This means that rules can be invented to control tokens which live separately from ADA, similar to an ERC20 token in Ethereum.
 Here is the whitepaper.